lionelmace/databases-for-postgresql/howto-extensions.md

 ```
 {: pre}

-Extensions will be installed into the ibm_extension schema, the schema is part of the search_path so extension objects do not need to be qualified with a schema.
+Extensions are installed into the `ibm_extension` schema.
+The schema is part of the `search_path` so extension objects do not need to be qualified with a schema.
-ibm_extension is a read only schema.
+`ibm_extension` is a read-only schema.

 If you run the `\dx` command after installing an extension, it appears in the table.
 ```sh